Marketing Cloud, Trailhead...

 - Pipeline Board view shows where deals fall along the pipeline; and

 The time-saving functions of Lightning keep all pertinent information in one place.
-Sales pipeline tracking becomes even easier through customizable charts and visuals that can be embedded in any report.
+Sales pipeline tracking becomes even easier through customisable charts and visuals that can be embedded in any report.
 “It’s not just a view anymore.
 It’s a way to interact with these opportunities,” says Peterson.

 Many sales associates feel bogged down by having to log every interaction with customers and potential customers, especially when they know the information is used to judge rep performance rather than truly assist sales.
 Nothing could be further from the truth with the new Salesforce updates.
 While the new UI makes management reporting intuitive and efficient, Lightning’s focus is on helping the seller sell more, sell faster, and sell how they want.

 It starts with making CRM data entry convenient.
 The days of having to go back to the office to enter CRM information ended when Salesforce released Salesforce1 for mobile.
 Lightning, built on the same mobile platform as Salesforce , expands Salesforce’s access across devices.
 Sales reps can enter notes on their iPad while waiting for a meeting, on their laptop while with a customer, or in their phone wherever they are.
 Because Salesforce Lightning is Cloud-based, teams member can work seamlessly across devices and information is instantly available to the entire team.

 Another reason Sales Cloud Lighting is CRM for the salesperson is the ability to keep notes and contact information all in one place.
 Gone are the days of losing the sticky note with important information on it!